mendix/docs/content/en/docs/refguide/modeling/integration/published-odata-services/published-odata-resource.md

 {{% alert color="info" %}}

-The **System.ID** attribute is used as a key in OData services and must always be checked.
+In Studio Pro [9.16](/releasenotes/studio-pro/9.16/) and below, the **System.ID** attribute is used as a key in OData services and must always be checked.

 {{% /alert %}}